To edit the Main Registration section, click the title from the registration section menu.

 Click Add Custom Question to enter another question, or click Remove Question to clear it.

-Click Add Acknowledgement Section for each Liability Waiver, Photo Release Waiver, Facility fee, Volunteer Opt-Out agreements, Resident confirmation or Non-resident fee, Neighborhood or HOA fees, etc. you will be including on your registration form.
+Click Add Acknowledgement Section for each Liability Waiver, Photo Release Waiver, Facility fee, Volunteer Opt-Out agreement, Resident confirmation or Non-resident (non-member) fee, Neighborhood or HOA fee, Scholarship Funds, etc. you will be including on your registration form.

 You can automatically assign all parents/guardians to a Role you specify when the acceptance box is checked.